 Patrick Mahaney receives the President's Award from the Alabama Criminal Defense Lawyers Association- June 2010

 Other: Law enforcement trainer and consultant; frequent contributor to law enforcement journals and legal publications.
 Previously published in the FBI Law Enforcement Bulletin, Alabama Peace Officer’s Journal, Police Marksman, The Guardian, and numerous other periodicals.
-Editor, The Alabama Trooper.
-Author of the treatise Alabama DUI, Traffic, and Driver License Law Handbook, 3rd Ed.
+Author of the treatise Alabama DUI Defense: The Law and the Practice, 4th Edition.
 Frequent guest lecturer to continuing legal education courses and legal training seminars.